bertvv/ansible-role-bind/README.md

 | `bind_zone_time_to_refresh`  | `1D`                             | Time to refresh field in the SOA record.                                                                         |
 | `bind_zone_time_to_retry`    | `1H`                             | Time to retry field in the SOA record.                                                                           |
 | `bind_zone_ttl`              | `1W`                             | Time to Live field in the SOA record.                                                                            |

+† Best practice for an authoritative name server is to leave recursion turned off.
+However, [for some cases](http://www.zytrax.com/books/dns/ch7/queries.html#allow-query-cache) it may be necessary to have recursion turned on.

 ### Host definitions